October 2024

 The SBT is responsible for delivering the Appeal form (Form 1) to the Director and any other parties to the proceedings.

-The Director is responsible for completing the Response to Appeal (Form 3) within 30 calendar days of receipt of the Appeal form (Form 1) and delivering it to the appellant and any other parties to the appeal, in addition to filing it with the SBT within the 30 day timeframe.
+The Director is responsible for completing the Response to Appeal (Form 3) within 30 calendar days of receiving the Appeal form (Form 1), serving it on the appellant and any other parties to the appeal, and then filing it with the SBT within the 30-day timeframe.

 The Response to Appeal (Form 3) must include the following information:

-• provide contact information for the Director’s representative (e.g. Case Presenting Officer) and whether he/she will attend the hearing
+• the contact information for the Director’s representative ( Case Presenting Officer or “CPO”)

 Where the Director intends to rely on a written submission, it must be filed with the SBT no later than 30 calendar days after receiving the Appeal form (Form 1).

-Where the Director has filed a written submission on the merits of an appeal and the Director’s position changes, and the Director intends to raise new issues or intends to rely on additional facts, the Director must deliver an amended written submission to the appellant and file it with the SBT no later than 30 calendar days before the hearing.
+Where the Director has filed a written submission on the merits of an appeal and the Director’s position changes, and the Director intends to raise new issues or intends to rely on additional facts, the Director must serve a supplementary submission on the appellant and file it with the SBT no later than 30 calendar days before the hearing.

-Where the Director's position changes with respect to a preliminary objection or jurisdictional issue as identified in the Response to Appeal (Form 3) or where new jurisdictional issues or preliminary objections are identified, the Director must deliver an amended Response to Appeal to the appellant and file it with the SBT at least 30 calendar days before the hearing.
+Where the Director's position changes with respect to a preliminary or jurisdictional issue as identified in the Response to Appeal (Form 3) or where new jurisdictional or preliminary issues are identified, the Director must serve an amended Response to Appeal form on the appellant and file it with the SBT at least 30 calendar days before the hearing.

-Unless the parties agree otherwise, where the Director intends to rely on any further evidence or submissions in reply to the evidence and submissions of the appellant, it must be delivered to the appellant and filed with the SBT no later than 10 calendar days before the hearing.
+Where the Director intends to rely on any further evidence or submissions in reply to the evidence and submissions of the appellant, it must be served on the appellant and filed with the SBT no later than 10 calendar days before the hearing.

-Where the Director intends to call witnesses at the hearing, a list of all witnesses must be provided to the SBT and all other parties to the appeal no later than 20 calendar days before the hearing date.
+Where a party intends to call witnesses at the hearing, a list of all witnesses must be provided to the SBT and all other parties to the appeal no later than 20 calendar days before the hearing.

 Where an appellant is notified of a hearing and fails to attend, the SBT may proceed in the appellant’s absence and:

-• deny the appeal where the appellant has failed to appear without reasonable case.
-The SBT determines what constitutes "reasonable cause"
+• deny the appeal where the appellant has failed to appear without reasonable cause.

-• decide the appeal based on the materials before it; or
+• determine the appeal on its merits based on the materials before it; or

-• take any other action it considers appropriate
+• take any other action it considers appropriate, such as ordering an adjournment

 The Director may participate in the hearing by filing written submissions and/or attending the hearing.
-If the Director intends to appear at the hearing, the SBT and the appellant must be advised in writing as soon as possible after receiving the Notice of Hearing and no later than 7 calendar days before the hearing date.
+If the Director intends to appear at the hearing, the SBT and the appellant must be advised in writing as soon as possible after receiving the Notice of Hearing and no later than 7 calendar days before the hearing.
+In most cases notice would have already been given in the Form 3 but if the Form 3 had indicated that the Director will be relying on the written submissions alone, then notice of the change in position needs to be provided.

-It is the appellant’s responsibility to satisfy the SBT that the decision of the Director is wrong.
+The onus of proof at the hearing is on the appellant to satisfy the SBT that the decision of the Director under appeal is wrong.
+If the Appellant does not discharge that onus then the appeal must be dismissed.

 Hearings before the SBT are conducted in English and French.
 If a party or witness does not speak or understand either of these languages, the SBT will provide an interpreter to assist that person in the hearing upon request.

-If it is suspected that an interpreter is not conveying what was said, or if there is some doubt about the objectivity of the interpreter, then ODSP staff should raise these issues with the presiding SBT member
+If it is suspected that an interpreter is not conveying what was said, or if there is some doubt about the objectivity of the interpreter, then CPOs should raise these issues with the presiding SBT member.

 The SBT is required to provide all parties with written notice of the date and time of a hearing within 60 calendar days of receiving the Appeal form (Form 1).